lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 --- abstract

-Certificate Management Protocol (CMP) and Enrollment over Secure Transport (EST) define protocol messages for X.509v3 certificate creation and management.
-Both protocol provide interactions between client systems and PKI management entities, such as a Registration Authority (RA) and a Certification Authority (CA).

-CMP and EST allow an RA/CA to request additional information it has to provide in a certification request.
 When an end entity places attestation Evidence in a Certificate Signing Request (CSR) it may need to demonstrate freshness of the provided Evidence.
 Attestation technology today often accomplishes this task via the help of nonces.

-This document specifies how nonces are provided by an RA/CA to the end entity for inclusion in Evidence.
+This document specifies how nonces are provided by an RA/CA to the end entity for inclusion in Evidence by using the Certificate Management Protocol (CMP) and Enrollment over Secure Transport (EST).

 --- middle